joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 Om Next components always declare the data they wish to read.
 This is done by implementing a simple protocol `om.next/IQuery`.
 This method should return a *query expression*.
 Note that we added a `static` before the protocol.
-This is required and ensure the method is attached to the class (it will also be attached to instances).
+This is required and ensures the method is attached to the class (it will also be attached to instances).

 This is so that the reconciler can determine the query required to